allront/mlops_zoomcamp/README.md

 Input variables:
 #### bank client data:
-1 - age (numeric)
+1 - age (numeric)</br>
-2 - job : type of job (categorical: 'admin.','blue-collar','entrepreneur','housemaid','management','retired','self-employed','services','student','technician','unemployed','unknown')
+2 - job : type of job (categorical: 'admin.','blue-collar','entrepreneur','housemaid','management','retired','self-employed','services','student','technician','unemployed','unknown') </br>
-3 - marital : marital status (categorical: 'divorced','married','single','unknown'; note: 'divorced' means divorced or widowed)
+3 - marital : marital status (categorical: 'divorced','married','single','unknown'; note: 'divorced' means divorced or widowed) </br>
-4 - education (categorical: 'basic.4y','basic.6y','basic.9y','high.school','illiterate','professional.course','university.degree','unknown')
+4 - education (categorical: 'basic.4y','basic.6y','basic.9y','high.school','illiterate','professional.course','university.degree','unknown') </br>
-5 - default: has credit in default? (categorical: 'no','yes','unknown')
+5 - default: has credit in default? (categorical: 'no','yes','unknown') </br>
-6 - housing: has housing loan? (categorical: 'no','yes','unknown')
+6 - housing: has housing loan? (categorical: 'no','yes','unknown') </br>
-7 - loan: has personal loan? (categorical: 'no','yes','unknown')
+7 - loan: has personal loan? (categorical: 'no','yes','unknown') </br>
 #### related with the last contact of the current campaign:
-8 - contact: contact communication type (categorical: 'cellular','telephone')
+8 - contact: contact communication type (categorical: 'cellular','telephone')</br>
-9 - month: last contact month of year (categorical: 'jan', 'feb', 'mar', ..., 'nov', 'dec') 10 - day_of_week: last contact day of the week (categorical: 'mon','tue','wed','thu','fri') 11 - duration: last contact duration, in seconds (numeric).
-Important note: this attribute highly affects the output target (e.g., if duration=0 then y='no').
+9 - month: last contact month of year (categorical: 'jan', 'feb', 'mar', ..., 'nov', 'dec')</br>
+10 - day_of_week: last contact day of the week (categorical: 'mon','tue','wed','thu','fri')</br>
+11 - duration: last contact duration, in seconds (numeric).
+Important note: this attribute highly affects the output target (e.g., if duration=0 then y='no').</br>
 Yet, the duration is not known before a call is performed.
 Also, after the end of the call y is obviously known.
-Thus, this input should only be included for benchmark purposes and should be discarded if the intention is to have a realistic predictive model.
+Thus, this input should only be included for benchmark purposes and should be discarded if the intention is to have a realistic predictive model.</br>
 #### other attributes:
 12 - campaign: number of contacts performed during this campaign and for this client (numeric, includes last contact) 13 - pdays: number of days that passed by after the client was last contacted from a previous campaign (numeric; 999 means client was not previously contacted)